-Within the context of the compensation program structure and performance assessment processes previously described, the value of 2023 incentive awards and salary adjustments align with:
+Within the context of the compensation program structure and performance assessment processes previously described, the value of 2024 incentive awards and salary adjustments align with:

-- · Performance of the company; - · Individual performance; - · Long-term strategic plan of the business; and - Annual compensation of comparator companies.
+- Performance of the company; - Individual performance and pay grade; - · Long-term strategic plan of the business; and - Annual compensation of comparator companies.

-Taking all factors into consideration, the committee's decisions on pay awarded to other named executive officers reflect judgment, rather than the application of formulae or targets.
+Taking all factors into consideration, the committee's decisions on pay awarded to other named executive officers reflect judgment, rather than the application of formulas or targets.
 The committee approved the individual elements of compensation and the total compensation as shown in the summary compensation table.